 Rumours are circulating.
 Is flossing still necessary?
 Should it still be recommended?
 This is down to one study claiming flossing benefits are unproven.
 To some, this may be a relief.
 Flossing can seem inconvenient if it’s not part of your daily routine.
 It can be hard to decide just how important dental hygiene is.
 Would flossing every day really make a difference?
 If the dentist cleans my teeth professionally every six months isn’t that enough?
 The answers to these Frequently Asked Questions aim to clear up uncertainties and encourage you to go ahead and floss!

 Why should I floss?

-There’s a reason dentists tell us time and time again to floss: (why do you think they give you a free toothbrush and dental floss as a parting gift?) they can see the difference between someone who flosses and someone who only says they do.
+There’s a reason dentists tell us time and time again to floss.
+Why do you think they give you free dental floss as a parting gift?
+They can see the difference between someone who flosses and someone who only says they do.
 So let’s break it down.

 What does flossing do?